shrine-maiden-heavy-industries/torii-usb/docs/getting_started.rst

      [argument]  the argument to the given command; often a filename [value]     the value to a register write command

-To have easy access to the ``apollo`` command, you’ll need to ensure that your python binary directory is in your ``PATH``.
+To have easy access to the ``apollo`` command, you'll need to ensure that your python binary directory is in your ``PATH``.
 For macOS/Linux, this often means adding ``~/.local/bin`` to your ``PATH``.